IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_volume_attachment.html.markdown

   Manages IBM Cloud infrastructure instance volume attachment.
 ---

-# ibm_is_vpc_route
+# ibm_is_instance_volume_attachment
-Create, update, or delete a volume attachment on an instance.
+Create, update, or delete a volume attachment on an existing instance.
 For more information, about VPC virtual server instances, see [Managing virtual server instances](https://cloud.ibm.com/docs/vpc?topic=vpc-managing-virtual-server-instances).

 ## Example usage (using capacity)